kkots/ggxrd_freecam/README.md

 - 20'th November 2023 - made full invulnerability of everyone to everything when `hideOneOfTheSidesToggle` is used.
 - 21'st November 2023 - added reverse chroma key to the transparent screenshotting, so that pixels that have non-black color but 0 alpha still get some alpha.
 - 24'th November 2023 - fixed crash when changing resolutions while the mod is loaded.
+- 21'st January 2024 - fixed a mistake in one of the field names in the example .ini